skx/yal/PRIMITIVES.md

 * `first`
   * Return the first element of the given list.
   * This is the same as `car`.
+* `flatten`
+  * Convert a list of nested lists to a single list, flattening it.
 * `function?`
   * Is the given thing a function?
 * `hash?`